 Family of Louisville woman who died in police custody hire Breonna Taylor’s family’s legal team

 LOUISVILLE, Ky.
 (WAVE) - Family members of a Louisville woman who died in police custody in Jackson County, Indiana have hired the legal team that represented Breonna Taylor’s family.
-Among the attorneys taking on Ta’neasha Chappell’s family’s case is civil rights lawyer Ben Crump and Louisville-area lawyer Sam Aguiar.
+Among the attorneys taking on Ta’neasha Chappell’s family’s case is civil rights lawyer Ben Crump and Louisville-area lawyers Sam Aguiar and Lonita Baker.

 Chappell was 23 years old when she died on July 16 at Schneck Medical Center in Seymour.